ChristopherH-eth/hardhat-nfts/README.md

 Chainlink VRF is used to verify randomness, the user will have to pay to mint the NFT, and only the contract owner will be able to withdraw the funds.
 Each NFT will have its own image and metadata.

+## Dynamic SVG NFT (DynamicSvgNFT.sol)
+This contract allows the creation of an NFT with dynamic characteristics based on the Chainlink price feed.